-Be advised that the direction of Tindo and Wimba trails have changed.
-Tindo trail is going in a counter clockwise direction and Wimba trail is going in a clockwise direction.
-The direction of these trails will stay like this until the beginning of July.
-If the time stamp on this alert is more than 24 hours old, please feel free to call the park office at 828-584-7728 for the most up-to-date information.Posted on: Friday, June 22, 2018
+Be advised that the directions of Tindo and Wimba Trails have changed.
+Tindo Trail is going in a clockwise direction and Wimba Trail is going in a counterclockwise direction.
+If the time stamp on this alert is more than 24 hours old, please feel free to call the park office at 828-584-7728 for the most up-to-date information

 Get plant and animal checklists at the park office.